loafofpiecrust/loafofpiecrust.com/content/stories/001_trendell1.md

 I am white, he is black.
 This is of little importance, but I mention it just to give you some idea of how to imagine the people in this story.
 He was a cab driver here, and taking me somewhere in his yellow-ish thingy of a vehicle.

 > "How are you doing here?
-It's boring back home." - American accent
+It's boring back home." --American accent

 > “Really?
-But for you it is home.” - He had gained some sort of Caribbean or South American accent from the local peoples here in the past few years.
+But for you it is home.” --He had gained some sort of Caribbean or South American accent from the local peoples here in the past few years.

 > He chuckled.
 “You know what the Russians say, my friend”